Academic post |

 Provider number |

-A Medicare provider number is given to eligible health professionals who are recognised for Medicare services, and allows them to claim, bill, refer or request Medicare services, A registrar must apply for a unique provider number prior to starting in a general practice placement. |
+A Medicare provider number for eligible health professionals who are recognised for Medicare services, allowing them to claim, bill, refer or request Medicare services. |

 RACGP ADF team |